 There are other genetic factors to be aware of, even if your family has a clean bill of heart health.
 Demographic factors such as race, ethnicity, and gender can have an impact on your risk of developing certain conditions.
 For example, according to the AHA, African-Americans face higher risks for high blood pressure, diabetes and stroke.

 Regardless of your family history, lifestyle is still the number one way to prevent heart issues.
 Making healthy lifestyle changes is always a smart choice.
 The AHA promotes “Life’s Simple 7”—seven steps designed to improve your health.
 They’re the top changes that are easy for anyone to make, they aren’t expensive and even small improvements will make a big difference in your health.

 - Reduce Blood Sugar

 - Eat Better

 - Stop Smoking

 At Priority Health, members have access to our Wellbeing Hub to keep healthy living top-of-mind throughout the year.
 The Wellbeing Hub offers a customizable menu with information and tools tailored to specific health and wellbeing needs.
 The personalized online hub helps members find new exercise ideas, tools to quit smoking, tips to lose weight, new heart healthy recipes to try and more—all customized to their individual journey.

 4. Set a plan of action.

-During Heart Month, and every month, knowing your family history is important, as is sharing this information with your doctor or primary health care provider so they can provide the best care path for you.
+During Heart Month in February, and every month, knowing your family history is important.
+So is sharing this information with your doctor or primary health care provider so that they can provide the best care path for you.
 When it comes to your family history, take it to heart.